harishkumarforeverr/React.js-classes-Jan-2023-Batch/Classes/Date04-01-2023/topics.md

 The <div> tag defines a division or a section in an HTML document.
 The <div> tag is used as a container for HTML elements - which is then styled with CSS or manipulated with JavaScript.
 The <div> tag is easily styled by using the class or id attribute.
 Any sort of content can be put inside the <div> tag!

-# iframe

-The <iframe> tag specifies an inline frame.
-An inline frame is used to embed another document within the current HTML document.
-Tip: Use CSS to style the <iframe> (see example below).
-Tip: It is a good practice to always include a title attribute for the <iframe> .

 # What is the input tag in HTML?